-NEPA review takes 3 to 6 months from finalization of the Preliminary Design Report and a local agency's submittal to MaineDOT of Letter 10, Letter 11, and the NEPA Documentation Checklist, found on pages 4-9 through 4-11 of this chapter.
+Completion of NEPA review takes 3 to 6 months from finalization of the Preliminary Design Report and a local public agency's submittal to MaineDOT of Letter 10, Letter 11 and the NEPA Checklist.
+Examples of those documents are found on pages 4-9 through 4-11 of this chapter.